iterative/dvc.org/content/docs/start/experiment-management/visualization.md

 In summary, DVC provides more than one option to use visualization in your
 workflow:

-- DVC can generate HTML files that includes interactive plots from data series in JSON, YAML, CSV, or TSV format.
+- DVC can generate HTML files that include interactive plots from data series in JSON, YAML, CSV, or TSV format.

 - DVC can keep track of image files produced as [plot outputs] from the training/evaluation scripts.